Introduction

 As you can see above, QuickDapp does a lot for you out of the box.

-Also, the base QuickDapp distribution is itself a ready-made dapp which lets you deploy and interact with ERC-20 contracts on Sepolia so that you can see all the elements of a working dapp from the get-go.
+For Web3 developers, the base QuickDapp distribution includes a sample application that demonstrates deploying and interacting with ERC-20 contracts on Sepolia, so you can see all the elements of a working Web3 application from the get-go.

 # Why does this exist?

-If you've ever built multiple dapps you'll have found yourself reusing code and integrations from one dapp to the next to save time.
-Still, you'll need to spend time adapting the base layer to suit the new dapp.
+If you've ever built multiple web applications you'll have found yourself reusing code and integrations from one project to the next to save time.
+Still, you'll need to spend time adapting the base layer to suit the new application.

-Now, imagine the reusable part of a dapp was built to be generically usable for any dapp with some sensible defaults included.
-And imagine it had ready integrations for production deployment with baked-in support for useful features like background jobs, real-time updates, and comprehensive testing.
+Now, imagine the reusable part of a web application was built to be generically usable for any project with some sensible defaults included.
+And imagine it had ready integrations for production deployment with baked-in support for useful features like background jobs, real-time updates, comprehensive testing, and optional blockchain integration.
 This would save you a tonne of time.

 This is exactly what QuickDapp is.